ilario/finddirdupes/README.md

 ./finddirdupes.sh dir_name min_size
 ```

-Example: analyze the folders contained in the home folder and ignore the empty ones.
+Example: analyze the folders contained in the home folder and ignore the empty ones (recommended).
 ```
-./finddirdupes.sh ~ 5000"
+./finddirdupes.sh ~ 10000
 ```

 ## Other alternatives